-Widespread interest in Christian Scripture grew among the Subula people in 2012, when an audio version of the Subula New Testament—first published in 1975—became available.
+A 1975 version of the Subula New Testament became available in audio form in 2012.
 The Subula community began to actively seek ways to revise the New Testament and translate the Old Testament.
-In 2013, a newly formed Subula Bible Translation Committee approached the Department of Translation and Literacy (DTA) of the Cameroon Evangelical Lutheran Church (EELC) and Lutheran Bible Translators (LBT) for help.
+The Department of Translation and Literacy (DTA) of the Cameroon Evangelical Lutheran Church (EELC) and Lutheran Bible Translators joined effort in 2013.

 Enthusiasm and support for the project is high among the Subula.
-They have a renewed pride in their language, so integral to the heart and soul of their culture.
-With the arrival of LBT missionaries in 2019, the project began in earnest.
-Initial plans include meetings with Subula church and community leaders, visits to Subula villages, development of an app, construction of a translation and literacy office, and selection and training of translation staff.
+They have a renewed pride in their language – the heart and soul of their culture.
+Initial plans include meetings with Subula church and community leaders, visits to villages, development of an app, construction of a translation and literacy office, and selection and training of translation staff.
+The literacy program is seeing success and more Subula are eager for their chance to participate.

 Train 6 new translators in preparation of beginning translation work.